 The term "short-term accommodation" typically describes rentals that occur over a short period of time (e.g. less than 30 days).
 Popular online platforms, such as Airbnb, Flipkey, Homeaway, VRBO and Roomorama facilitate bookings and payments for short-term accommodations.
 Short-term accommodations may occur in houses, townhouses, second suites, condominiums and rental apartment buildings; and may be operated by both property owners and tenants.
 There has been a rise in the number of people in Oakville, in the Greater Toronto Area, and around the world renting property or rooms in their homes for short periods.

-May 9, 2017 - A public open house took place which encouraged dynamic discussion with staff on various topics relating to short-term accomodations such as safety, regulations and enforcement and neighbourhood impact.
-Display boards from the open house are available offering more information on key facts identified by staff along with the public comments noted..
+In May 2017, town staff consulted with the public through an online survey and open house to discuss various topics relating to short-term accommodations such as safety, regulations and enforcement, and neighbourhood impact.
+Display boards from the open house are available offering more information on key facts identified by staff along with the public comments noted.

-Send us your comments or questions directly at firstname.lastname@example.org
+Send us your comments by email at firstname.lastname@example.org

 Currently, short-term accommodations in Oakville are only allowed in approved hotels and bed and breakfasts.
 Despite this, there has been rapid growth in unapproved nightly rentals offered through online platforms.